tw-mosip/inji-vc-renderer/README.md

 # inji-vc-renderer
-This repository contains Kotlin and JS library to render VC with SVG template support.
+This repository contains Kotlin library to render VC with SVG template support.

 ### Kotlin
 - Kotlin directory has the library which generates aar and jar for VC Rendering.